VISITING THE RACECOURSE

 At Warwick Racecourse we aim to provide an accessible environment for all racegoers, including the elderly, those with young children or people with disabilities.

-Provided that you purchase a valid admission ticket for yourself, you are entitled to apply for one complimentary admission ticket for the same event for the person who is accompanying you to assist you as a personal assistant or carer admission.
+Provided that you purchase a valid admission ticket for yourself, you are entitled to apply for one complimentary admission ticket for the same event for the person who is accompanying you to assist you as a personal assistant or as a companion admission.
 The personal assistant must be able to provide you with appropriate assistance which might include:

 - assisting you in moving around the racecourse;